sunny177/Weather-Data/README.md

-# Weather-Data
+# Weather_data

-Problem Solved in Databricks cloud Notebook - documentations, assumptions, code  and test cases provided in the notebook.
+Used Databricks notebook to solve the assignment - output, assumptions, code, unit testing provided in the notebook.

+Libraries used - pyarrow and Pandas
+Unit Testing was done in pyspark

+Summary of output -

+Which date was the hottest day? - ObservationDate: 2016-03-17 00:00:00

+What was the temperature on that day? - ScreenTemperature: 15.8

+In which region was the hottest day? - Region: Highland & Eilean Siar